mvaganov/CmdLineAsteroids/notes.md

 Before I start writing the game, I want to have a clear set of goals.
 An imagined goal is a necessary starting point for any project.
 A written list of features and expectations is essential for a project that will take more than a few days to finish.
-Clear Top-Down design addresses Confusion and Scope Ambiguitiy, which are Invisible Wizard Problems that a software developer should always keep in mind.
+Clear Top-Down design addresses Confusion and Scope Ambiguity, which are Invisible Wizard Problems that a software developer should always keep in mind.
 Project managers might call this a Work Breakdown Structure.
 Game Developers might call this a Game Design Document.
 More experienced developers will need fewer details and less structure to create a product.
 	If this seems too sparse for your own projects, please add more details in your own project.
 I recommend you add just enough detail to your list of expectations that you feel you will remember your vision when you read the document again.
 	Avoid adding more detail than you need.
 	Expect your goals to change while you are achieving them, especially for game development where fun is a moving target.
-Spending too much time writing a design or specification is sometimes called Analysis Paralisys.
+Spending too much time writing a design or specification is sometimes called Analysis Paralysis.
 	it is a real cause for projects to fail before they even start.
 Identify clear goals that you can start implementing, and give yourself the grace to update the document later.